LFGUI/LFGUI/README.md

 Optionally the priority can be set (otherwise the default of 0 is used):
 `  button_save->on_paint(-1,[this](lfgui::image& img){img.draw_image(10,10,background_image);});`
 All connected functions/lambdas are called sorted by their priority in ascending order.

+All widgets that draw something are doing so by using their on_paint signal.
+This allows to replace the drawing code on a per-instance basis easily.
+Some widgets like the slider use multiple layer, this allows to add custom drawing code inbetween those layers.
+Foe example to manipulate the already drawn pixels by multiplying them with a color or mixing with a gradient.

+#### Hierachical Widgets

+All widgets can have children.
+Childrens are positioned relative to their parent widget.